dr-jts/crunchyblog/pgfs-cql/index.md

 It would be very nice to be able to access them via `pg_featureserv`.
 Luckily, the OGC has defined the Common Query Language (CQL) which (as the name suggests) is a close match to SQL filtering capabilities.
 This is being issued under the OGC API umbrella as CQL2 (currently in draft).

-Recently we added support for most of CQL2 to pg_featureserv.
+Recently we added `pg_featureserv` support for most of CQL2.
-This blog post will describe the power it now provides.
+Here we'll describe the powerful new capability it provides.

 ## Overview of CQL